Sun to Earth, with All-Wheel Drive

 The Solterra Touring costs $51,995 MSRP.
 Fully loaded, it adds a panoramic glass roof with retractable sunshade, ventilated seats, digital rear view mirror to eliminate blind spots, backlit interior trim, and a gloss black hood cowl for a sportier look.

-Available For Reservation Now
+The Subaru Solterra is Available For Reservation Now

 The Solterra is already generating a lot of interest from buyers, with half of the first year of production already sold out.
 It’s not hard to see why: factor in incentives and rebates and you have a well-equipped, good-looking crossover with decent range and power for less than $40,000.